 I placed my feeder on top of 2 concrete blocks – chickens are sloppy eaters and this helps prevent feed spillage.
 I’ve seen other people hang their feeders a few inches off the ground with rope.
 The suggested distance off the ground is about the height of the chickens back.

 UPDATE: You can also make a feeder double the size with 2 buckets!
 This will double the amount of feed you can provide.
 As our flock grew, we used this one.
-It will easily hold a 50 pound bag of chicken feed.
+It will now hold a 50 pound bag of chicken feed!
 To put it together, you simply have two 5 gallon buckets.
 Just cut out the bottom of a second bucket and screw it about 2-3 inches from the top of the first bucket (as pictured).

 Then drill in 4 – 6 screws around the perimeter, which works great to hold it in place (see picture).
 The screw length I used was 2 1/2 inches.
 Don’t forget about those screws in there if you ever need to reach in the bucket.
 You don’t want to get cut!
-But that’s all there is to it!
-You now have an extra large chicken feeder.
+But that’s all there is to it – You now have an extra large chicken feeder.